-A conference in Bristol has been cancelled by the Royal College of Nursing because of coronavirus.
+A conference in Bristol has been cancelled by the RCN because of coronavirus.

 The RCN has announced its 230-person Joint Representatives’ Conference will not go ahead as planned tomorrow.